Creating Services and Service Policies

 A decline in health for a given service or device means that one or more KPIs are degrading.
 Left unchecked, this can be expected to degrade throughput or responsiveness.
 Here are a few examples of issues that impact health:

 • Database Server.
-On an SL1 Database Server, a key database function is to retrieve and store events and Dynamic Applications data.
+On a Skylar One Database Server, a key database function is to retrieve and store events and Dynamic Applications data.
 You can create device service policies that degrade health as the volume of high frequency (HF) rows climbs, as this indicates the Database Server is becoming overloaded or slow to process incoming data.
 This could lead to delays in events from SL1 Collectors being presented to automation actions or the Events page, and can impact overall system performance.

 • Windows server.
 In some cases, the CPU Queue depth on a Windows server starts to increase, indicating the CPU has insufficient bandwidth to process its workload.
 When this happens, all processes or applications running on the Windows server will run slowly, impacting either responsiveness or throughput.
 You can build a policy that lets you know if this is happening on any Windows server.